-The level of additional investigation required, will be determined by the type of response being proposed and scale of investment.
+The level of additional investigation required will be determined by the type of response being proposed and the scale of investment.

-For projects involving capital investment, investigation will include independent feasibility and business case assessments, which ensure the proposed project will meet a demonstrated community need, will be financially achievable, affordable and sustainable long term.
+For projects involving capital investment, investigation will include independent feasibility and business case assessments to ensure the project:

+- 1. Reflects a confirmed community need

+- 2. Will be financially achievable3.
+Will be affordable

+- 4. Is sustainable over the long term.